-The ideal sealing method for a specific application - whether that is a splash proof boot, an IP-rated device or a combination of the two - is largely dependent on the environment the switch will be used in.
-The most common harsh application environments are automotive/transportation/heavy equipment, industrial control and medical.
+The ideal type of sealing method - whether that is an IP-rated device, a splash proof boot or a combination of the two - is largely dependent on the specific environment the switch will be used in.
+The most common harsh application environments are industrial control, medical and automotive/ transportation/heavy equipment.